ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 )
 ```

-The model also requires several parameters that as described in detail in
+The model also requires several parameters that are described in detail in
-{py:class}`~virtual_ecosystem.models.hydrology.constants.HydroConsts`.
+{py:class}`~virtual_ecosystem.models.hydrology.model_config.HydrologyConstants`.
 The default values are set for forest ecosystems.

 ## Within grid cell hydrology